 THE MICAH WESSMAN STORY

 Micah Robert Wessman, the firstborn son of Cory and Heather Wessman, was born on October 30, 2009.
 He was a healthy and happy boy through his entire 9 months on earth.
-While quite and mild-mannered by nature, he enjoyed cackling at his dog, and expressed great delight in recognizing Cory come home after a day at work.
+While quiet and mild-mannered by nature, he enjoyed cackling at his dog, and expressed great delight in recognizing Cory come home after a day at work.
 He relished the attention and affection of many of our family and friends, especially his grandparents and older cousins.
 We (Cory and Heather) had no reason to believe that he would not live a long and healthy life with us, his loving parents.

 On Thursday afternoon, July 23, 2009, Micah was enjoying his typical dinner of finger foods of chicken and peas.
 When Heather went to the sink to get a cloth to clean up Micah's face and hands, Micah was accidentally unbuckled from his chair.
 As Heather walked back to Micah to wash him up, she watched as Micah leaned forward to touch his toes and tumbled forward, falling head first onto the ceramic tile.
 After about 30 minutes of crying and wanting to be held by his mother, he calmed down.
 Micah developed a bump above his left eye.
 Micah also developed a strange cough immediately after the fall.
 Later that evening, Heather decided to take Micah to the hospital to be evaluated.
 Micah was seen by a resident and a doctor and was checked over for any signs of head injury or other injuries.
 The doctors determined that Micah exhibited no signs of a concussion or other head injury, and so no head scan was taken.
 We informed the doctors of the cough, but the doctors felt that the cough was unrelated to the fall, and so we went home.